- We strive to provide complete care for our patients. Learn more about all the services we provide.

 voted Best In Region multiple years

 Every Tuesday, our local newspaper prints an article written by one of our veterinarians.
-This week, with summer vacations coming up, Dr. Gary Strickland goes over some of the basics of traveling with your furry friends.
+This week, Dr. Jim Guntharp talks about a deadly disease, rabies.

 Dr. Jim Guntharp